carpentries-incubator/python-novice-programming-gapminder/_episodes/02-pandas.md

 ---
-title: Analyzing Data
+title: "Analyzing Data"
 teaching: 40
 exercises: 20
 questions:
 - "What dataset are we using today?"
 - "How can I process tabular data files in Python?"
 objectives:
 - "Introduce dataset"
 - "Explain what a library is and what libraries are used for."
 - "Import the Pandas library"
 - "Use Pandas to read a simple CSV data set"
 - "Get some basic information about a Pandas Dataframe"
  keypoints:
 - "Import a library into a program using `import libraryname`."
 - "Use the `pandas` library to work with arrays in Python."
 - "Array indices start at 0, not 1."
 - "Use `DataFrame.iloc[..., ...]` to select values by integer location."
 - "Use `:` on its own to mean all columns or all rows."
 - "Select multiple columns or rows using `DataFrame.loc` and a named slice."
 - "Result of slicing can be used in further operations."

 ---